-Tracy Chapman was born March 30th, 1964 in Cleveland Ohio.
-At 3 years old her mother brought her a ukulele despite having so little money.
-That ukulele would lead to seven albums, millions sold, Grammy Awards and recognition as one of the most important singer-songwriters of the 1980s and 1990s.
+Tracy Chapman was born March 30th, 1964, in Cleveland Ohio.
+At age three, her mother brought her a ukulele despite having very little money and that gift led to seven albums, tens of millions sold, four Grammy Awards and worldwide recognition as one of the most important singer-songwriters of the 1980s and ‘90s.

-Her debut album, Tracy Chapman, was released in 1988 and it took the world by storm.
-The singles ”Fast Car”, “Baby, Can I Hold You,” and “Talkin’ ’bout A Revolution” became staples on radio stations throughout the country for 2 years.
-The album would win 3 Grammy awards including best new Artist for Chapman and sell 10 million copies worldwide.
+Elektra released her eponymous debut album in 1988 and it took the world by storm, the singles ”Fast Car,” “Baby, Can I Hold You” and “Talkin’ ’bout A Revolution” quickly becoming staples on radio stations across the US and staying there for two years.
+The album won three Grammys, including Best New Artist, and sold 10 million copies worldwide.

-Many were under the impression that Tracy no longer tours or records but in a 2015 with the Irish Times, she made clear that is not the point.
-She stated in that interview “Being in the public eye and under the glare the spotlight was and it is still to some extent, uncomfortable for me but there are some ways by which everything has happened in my life has prepared me for this career.
+Asked in a 2015 interview with The Irish Times why she hadn’t recorded and/or toured more often in recent years, she explained her discomfort with being in the limelight.
+“Being in the public eye and under the glare the spotlight was, and it is still to some extent, uncomfortable for me,” she said.
+“There are some ways in which everything that has happened in my life has prepared me for this career.
 But I am a bit shy.”

-In January of 2020 Tracy Chapman was awarded $450,000 in a settlement with rapper Nicki Minaj who sampled her song ,”Baby, Can I Hold You Tonight” without Tracy’s permission.
+In January of 2020, Chapman was awarded $450,000 in a settlement with rapper Nicki Minaj who sampled her song ,”Baby, Can I Hold You Tonight” without her permission.

-Tracy still has plenty of music in her and is still working on material.
-In fact, she states that her favorite song is the one she’s working on.
-Like all artists true to themselves, she’ll pick her time wisely and decide when to release new material.
-And hopefully we’ll get a chance to see this wonderful singer-songwriter, whose career started right here in Boston and Cambridge and led her to worldwide acclaim, perform again.
+She says she still has plenty of music in her and is working on material.
+In fact, she says that her favorite song is the one she’s working on right now.
+Like all artists true to themselves, she’ll pick her time wisely and decide when to release new material, I’m sure.
+And hopefully we’ll get a chance to see this wonderful singer-songwriter – whose career started right here in Boston and Cambridge and led her to worldwide acclaim – perform again.

 (by Edwin Sumpter)